nuxeo/doc.nuxeo.com-content/src/userdoc/managing-your-nuxeo-application/managing-users-and-groups.md

     The invitation form is displayed.
 3. Check the box **Set password for immediate user creation**.
     The complete user creation form with the password creation form is displayed.
-4. Fill in the user creation form.&nbsp;
+4. Fill in the user creation form.
     Mandatory fields are indicated by a red asterisk.

 5. Click on the **Save** button.